 He has also been published in many literary journals and magazines including The Stony Thursday, Boyne Berries, Literary Orphans, The Stinging Fly, Bare Hands, and Irish Literary Review.
 His first collection, Jewtown, was published in 2016 by Doire Press.

-Simon lives in Carlow with his wife, Rozz, and their lovely baby boy, Emrys.
+Simon lives in Carlow with his wife, Rozz, and their lovely son, Emrys.
 Simon works in Carlow Town as the principal of the local Educate Together primary school.
 He is well known in education circles for his views on technology in education and has written several publications in this field.
 He also cares passionately about equality, particularly in education, and campaigns for equal opportunities for children in schools.

 - Launched the exhibition Representations of Jews in Irish Literature for Ulster University in Waterford IT

-- Published in the following journals: Honest Ulsterman
+- Published in the following journals: Honest Ulsterman and Blue Nib.

 - Featured at the West Cork Literary Festival and Hay Festival

 - Commissioned by Centre for School Leadership to write a poem for mentoring programme

 - Selected to read at the Gregory O’Donoghue Prize Giving Ceremony